mrjones2014/mrjones2014.github.io/data/frontpage-blurb.md

 # 👋 Hi there, I'm Mat.

-I'm a full-stack software engineer, passionate about online privacy, security, accessibility, and dark themes. 😎
+I'm a full-stack software engineer, passionate about online privacy, accessibility, and dark themes. 😎